dqbd/ts-math-evaluate/thesis/text/implementation/5_other-operations.md

 It can be shown that the complexity of the algorithm is $O(n^2 \cdot \log_2(10^n))$, a notable improvement over the naive approach.

 Parity checks done by `IsEventInt` as seen in Listing [\[lst:parity-check\]](#lst:parity-check) are done by checking the last digit of the exponent.
 Once again, the even digits are represented by a union type of number literal types.
 Notably, the conditional type is not a type itself.
-Developers need to write `true` and `false` types explicitly.
+Developers need to write the `true` and `false` types explicitly.

 <div class="listing">